 Walters, Daniel E., "The Judicial Role in Constraining Presidential Nonenforcement Discretion: The Virtues of an APA Approach" (2016).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1699.

 Administrative Law Commons, American Politics Commons, Constitutional Law Commons, Courts Commons, Law and Politics Commons, President/Executive Department Commons, Public Administration Commons, Public Law and Legal Theory Commons, Public Policy Commons